Gamze0309/language-models-are-knowledge-graph/README.md

 We used Stanza nlp in the match stage, cause Spacy nlp does not have Turkish language support.
 ## Entity linker for Map section
-We got help from [REL](https://github.com/informagi/REL) for this section We have created a folder named wiki in wiki_data to extract Entity Disambiguation and Entity Linking.
+We got help from [REL](https://github.com/informagi/REL) for this section.

+We have created a folder named wiki in wiki_data to extract Entity Disambiguation and Entity Linking.

 ```